joaotav/joaotav/README.md

 - I have a **Bachelor's degree in Computer Science** and a **PhD in Information Technology**.

 - My main interests are **information security, distributed systems and blockchains**.

+- I am driven by curiosity and have a tenacious approach to problem-solving.

+- I take pride in tackling coding challenges that push the boundaries of my knowledge.

 - Recently, my research has been focused on improving cross-chain communication and contributing to the IBC protocol (https://github.com/cosmos/ibc).

 <div align="center">